Eugène Farcot: Career

-Throughout his career path, Eugène Farcot was awarded with one honorable mention and four medals in the following expositions: Besançon 1860 (bronze), London 1862 (honorable mention), Paris (1863 bronze, 1867 bronze & 1878 silver), as well as Henri Wandenberg, both with a silver medal in Paris 1889 and a gold medal in Paris 1900.
+Throughout his career, Farcot earned an honorable mention and four medals at the following expositions: Besançon 1860 (bronze), London 1862 (honorable mention), Paris (1863 bronze, 1867 bronze & 1878 silver), as well as did Henri Wandenberg, both with a silver medal in Paris 1889 and a gold medal in Paris 1900.

-In addition to clock-making, he was a member of the Société aérostatique et météorologique de France and the also defunct Chambre syndicale d'horlogerie de Paris.
-The Musée Farcot, in Sainville, preserves memories of his life, travels and work.
+In addition to clockmaking, Farcot was a member of the Société aérostatique et météorologique de France and the defunct Chambre syndicale d'horlogerie de Paris.
+The Musée Farcot in Sainville showcases his life, travels, and work.

 Patents

-Of the nineteen patents registered to his name between 1855 and 1886, 16 are linked to horology.
-They are by chronological order (files for each patent containing description and drawings can be consulted in the archives of the Institut national de la propriété industrielle (INPI):
+Of the nineteen patents registered to his name between 1855 and 1886, sixteen are linked to horology.
+In chronological order, they are: